-Students may petition the College to accept credits earned at other institutions, by submitting official transcripts from other colleges to the Admissions Office for evaluation by the Academic Dean.
-The Academic Dean will evaluate which credits may be transferred.
-No credits will be allowed with grades less than "C." The maximum number of credits which may be transferred to the College for any degree program is 30 units for an Associate's degree and 60 units for a Bachelor's degree.
+Students may petition the College to accept credits earned at other institutions, by submitting official transcripts from other colleges to the Admissions Office for evaluation.
+The maximum number of credits which may be transferred to the College for any degree program is 30 units for an Associate's degree and 60 units for a Bachelor's degree.
 To be granted an Associate's degree, transfer students must be in residence at the College for a minimum of 30 units of credits.
-To be granted a Bachelor's degree, transfer students must be in residence at the College for a minimum of 60 units of credits.
+To be granted a Bachelor's degree, transfer students must be in residence at the College for a minimum of 30 units of credits.

-Transfer students who do meet the in-residence requirements may petition the Academic Dean for possible additional credit transfer.
+Transfer students who do meet the in-residence requirements may petition the Transfer Credit Committee for possible additional credit transfer.